OctopusDeploy/docs/src/pages/docs/runbooks/runbook-examples/routine/installing-software-chocolatey.md

 }
 ```

-The script will run the `choco install` command if the `dotnetcore` package isn’t already installed.
+The script will run the `choco install` command if the `dotnetcore` package isn't already installed.
 Configure any other settings for the step and click **Save**, and you have a runbook step to install .NET Core.

 ### Windows features